Exopandora/BetterChat/README.md

 # BetterChat #
-BetterChat is an unofficial addon for TeamSpeak 5 and aims to provide a better chat experience for the TeamSpeak 5 client.
+BetterChat is an unofficial addon for TeamSpeak 6 and aims to provide a better chat experience for the TeamSpeak 6 client.
 It enables support for BBCodes, improving messages sent by TeamSpeak 3 users, and automatic rich embeds for any website, including dedicated embeds for video, audio, image and twitter content.
 It works in both compact and detailed view.

 ## BBCode support ##
 BetterChat readds support for BBCodes in chat, just like in TeamSpeak 3.
-Currently the following tags are supported:
+Currently, the following tags are supported:

 | Name | Syntax  | Example |
 | ---- | ------- | ------- |